TobyLeelsz/reasoning-distillation-flowrl/README.md

 ## 🚀 Implementation Guide

-- ⚙️ If you want implement by yourself, we provide a simple guideline to apply FlowRL in your code: [FlowRL Implementation Guide](https://github.com/Xuekai-Zhu/FlowRL/issues/2#issuecomment-3323035148).
+- ⚙️ If you want to implement by yourself, we provide a simple guideline to apply FlowRL in your code: [FlowRL Implementation Guide](https://github.com/Xuekai-Zhu/FlowRL/issues/2#issuecomment-3323035148).

 - 📢 TODO: We are preparing to contribute FlowRL implementation to official repositories [veRL](https://github.com/volcengine/verl) and [SLIME](https://github.com/THUDM/slime).
 Stay tuned.